jrodewig/wanderahead.github.io/_posts/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour.md

 others at using chopsticks — Park says it's important to her to share Korean culture and Korean food.

-“Nothing really bridges cultures better than sharing a meal and experiencing the foods that bring comfort to others,” she explains.
-“It is through this shared experience that we can truly find what binds us together.”
+"Nothing really bridges cultures better than sharing a meal and experiencing the foods that bring comfort to others," she explains.
+"It is through this shared experience that we can truly find what binds us together."

 Choi agrees.
 He calls it "the shared identity around Korean food."
-After all, it’s what generations have grown up with, passed down in recipes and used as the focal point for life’s celebrations and everyday family gatherings.
-There’s a part of all that when you’re dining at a Korean restaurant, whether in Duluth or Seoul.
+After all, it's what generations have grown up with, passed down in recipes and used as the focal point for life's celebrations and everyday family gatherings.
+There's a part of all that when you're dining at a Korean restaurant, whether in Duluth or Seoul.

-“Growing up, sharing food items for dinner with multiple neighbors was a common practice, and as children, we were the ones delivering food to the different households," Choi recalls.
+"Growing up, sharing food items for dinner with multiple neighbors was a common practice, and as children, we were the ones delivering food to the different households," Choi recalls.
 "Korean restaurants help me to relive some of that experience by bringing friends and family to enjoy all of the food together.
-When I take people who are not familiar with or crave Korean food because they do not usually try it, it’s like bringing them to my house or hometown to share in the experience.”
+When I take people who are not familiar with or crave Korean food because they do not usually try it, it's like bringing them to my house or hometown to share in the experience."